Britain's exit from the European Union (Brexit) Notice

 TransUnion shall process such personal data in accordance with the notice displayed on the TransUnion Website, at https://www.transunion.co.uk/legal/privacy-centre or such URL as is notified to the Client from time to time.
 The Client agrees to make the notice available to the Client Users in an appropriate manner so they are aware of TransUnion’s processing of such data.

-Equifax shall process such personal data in accordance with the notice displayed on the Equifax website, at https://www.equifax.co.uk/About-us/Privacy_policy.html
+Equifax shall process such personal data in accordance with the notice displayed on the Equifax Website, at https://www.equifax.co.uk/About-us/Privacy_policy.html

 Sharing information with Fraud Prevention Agencies (FPAs)